Veer-With-Us/webapp/README.md

 # Sigma
-A simple React app for organizing and displaying 'merits'.
+A simple React app for sending your employees 'merits'.

 ## Stack
 - Node/Express